K. R. Sreenivasan

-Katepalli Raju Sreenivasan is an aerospace scientist, fluid dynamicist, and applied physicist whose research includes physics and applied mathematics.
+Katepalli Raju Sreenivasan is an aerospace scientist, fluid dynamicist, and applied physicist.
 He studies turbulence, nonlinear and statistical physics, astrophysical fluid mechanics, and cryogenic helium.
 He was the dean of engineering and executive vice provost for science and technology of New York University.
 Sreenivasan is also the Eugene Kleiner Professor for Innovation in Mechanical Engineering at New York University Tandon School of Engineering and a professor of physics and mathematics professor at the New York University Graduate School of Arts and Science and Courant Institute of Mathematical Sciences.